GE agrees to extend deadline on Alstom bid to June 23

-General Electric Co has agreed to extend its $16.9 billion (£10.02 billion) bid for the power arm of France's Alstom until June 23 from June 2 at the request of the French government, the U.S. company said on Thursday.
+General Electric Co (GE.N) has agreed to extend its $16.9 billion bid for the power arm of France's Alstom (ALSO.PA) until June 23 from June 2 at the request of the French government, the U.S. company said on Thursday.

 "We view this extension positively," GE said in a statement.